Ashibh/Hr-Dashboard-Power-Bi/README.md

 # Hr-Dashboard Power Bi

-## Our organization boasts a diverse workforce with employees spanning various demographics and professional backgrounds.
-Through the power of data visualization, we aim to delve into the intricacies of our employee landscape using Power BI.
-By analyzing key metrics such as gender distribution, educational qualifications, salary trends, and leave balances, we can gain valuable insights into our workforce dynamics.
+## Through the power of data visualization, we aim to delve into the intricacies of the employee landscape using Power BI.
+By analyzing key metrics such as gender distribution, educational qualifications, salary trends, and leave balances, we can gain valuable insights into the workforce dynamics.

-### Worksheet 1: Occupational Kaleidoscope**
+### Occupational Kaleidoscope
-*Components:*
-- Stacked bar chart displaying job titles categorized by educational qualification and gender.
-- Filter options for selecting specific educational qualifications or genders for deeper analysis.
-*Insights:*
-- Identify the predominant job titles within each educational qualification and gender group.
+- With this we can identify the predominant job titles within each educational qualification and gender group.
-- Assess the representation of different genders across various job roles to ensure inclusivity and equality.
+- We can also assess the representation of different genders across various job roles to ensure inclusivity and equality.

-### Worksheet 2: 55% of the Staff is Female**
+###  55% of the Staff is Female**
-*Components:*
-- Pie chart illustrating the percentage of male and female employees.
-- Dynamic text box displaying the exact percentage of female staff.
-*Insights:*
-- Emphasize the gender diversity within the organization, celebrating the role of female employees.
+- This emphasizes the gender diversity within the organization, celebrating the role of female employees.
-- Compare the proportion of female staff across different departments or job levels for targeted diversity initiatives.
+- It also compares the proportion of female staff across different departments or job levels for targeted diversity initiatives.

 ### Worksheet 3: Average of Salary**

-*Components:*
-- Line chart showcasing the trend of average salary over time.
-- Filter options for segmenting data by gender, age group, or job title.
-*Insights:*
-- Identify any disparities in salary based on gender, age, or job role.
+- The visualization identifies any disparities in salary based on gender, age, or job role.
 - Monitor salary trends over time to ensure competitive compensation and retention of talent.

 ### Worksheet 4: Vibrant Workforce of Ages 30-40**